 Exterior and interior paint finishes are very important to the durability of your home.
 The paint finish on the exterior of your home is much different from the paint finish on your home’s interior.
 Exterior paint finishes are generally oil-based, water-based, or latex.
-The main difference is the type of paint used by House Painters San Diego and the durability of the finish.
+The main difference is the type of paint used and the durability of the finish.

 Oil-based wall paints are very durable and can be quickly cured to a gloss.
 They offer the most realistic look and feel when compared to other types of paint finishes.
 The disadvantage of oil-based paint finishes is they are very slow to dry.

 Water-based interior paint offers an excellent texture for painting walls.
 However, the drawback is the quick drying time.
 It takes longer to dry than oil-based paints.
 There are many different types of water-based paint.
 These different types include acrylics, acrylates, acetone water-based, polymers, oils, waxes, and vinyls.

 Gloss paint, which is also known as flat paint, provides a glossy sheen to your interior wall.
 When using gloss paint on your interior wall paint you will notice that it has a beautiful glossy appearance.
 There are many different types of flat paint including acrylics, water-based, latex, and acetone.
 One disadvantage of flat paint is they usually require multiple coats for a complete gloss look.